jetsonhacks/logitech-f710-module/README.md

 # logitech-f710-module
-Support for Logitech F710 game controller on NVIDIA Jetson Xavier NX and Jetson AGX Xavier Developer Kits.
+Support for Logitech F710 game controller on NVIDIA Jetson Developer Kits.

 Installs hid-logitech module with F710 game controller enabled.
 The module uses the local name 4.9.253-tegra which is the default image local name.